 The transition to a paperless office landscape is much easier with help from technology.

 - Look beyond email.
 While electronic mail has certainly reduced the amount of paper, many offices still use the post for the bulk of their correspondence.
 Even the fax machine—something of a relic outside the office environs—still gets a workout in many otherwise updated workflows.
 Distribute paychecks and other financial documents electronically.
 Wherever you have the opportunity, communicate, share, store, and manage your documents digitally.

-- Centralise, digitise, and optimise.
+- Centralize, digitize, and optimize.
 It should probably go without saying, but not every document needs a hard copy.
-That piece of paper not only consumes resources, but has to be stored, managed, and backed up digitally, generating additional costs that vanish when your document management is virtualised.
-Digital software signatures allow for high security while still permitting files to be accessed and shared by authorised users.
+That piece of paper not only consumes resources, but has to be stored, managed, and backed up digitally, generating additional costs that vanish when your document management is virtualized.
+Digital software signatures allow for high security while still permitting files to be accessed and shared by authorized users.

 Go Paperless for More Profit and Productivity